SaifAati/RPCGeoTag2RPCTxt/README.md

 5. Activate the environment using `conda activate RPCGeoTag2RPCTxt`.
 6. Enter to RPCGeoTag2RPCTxt folder `cd RPCGeoTag2RPCTxt`.
 7. Install the repository in editable command: `pip install -e .`.
-8. This will install all library files (the fancy apis), to run the command line calls, these scripts need to added path.